michaelcukier/Poker-Hand-Tracker/readme.md

 * after refactoring everything.... :
     * create testing database of .txt
     * refactor tests with mocking

     * add docstrings
     * write good documentation

+* write script to dump hhs files

+* write script to run all tests and report back

 * when all that is done, implement a new feature in db_api using branches and automated testing (CI)